 What You Can Do With a Degree in Political Science

-If you are intrigued by current events and find yourself glued to CNN, then political science is worth considering as a major.
+If you are intrigued by current events, political science is worth considering as a major.
 Political science majors study how laws are made, and the comparative structures of governments across the world.
 They learn how public policy is formulated and the impact of policy on the social and economic status of the populace.

-Political science majors develop strong writing and research skills while generating papers about the political sphere.
+In addition to jobs in politics, there are many other career options to consider.
+Political science majors develop strong writing and research skills.
 They discover how to make a convincing argument and back it up with facts.
 Students of political science hone their presentation and verbal communication skills as they share their work with faculty and peers.

 Political science majors refine their analytical skills while exploring policy initiatives and considering the ramifications of government actions.
 Critical thinking is vital to evaluating the platforms of political parties and the impact of leadership changes.

-Your final decision about your major and career should take into account the unique configuration of your values, skills, personality traits and interests, but here are some options to consider if If you choose political science as a major, you’ll have a wide variety of options open to you after graduation, as you start making career decisions.
-Below is a list of political science major skills.
+Your final decision about your major and career should take into account your unique values, skills, personality traits, and interests.
+If you choose political science as a major, you’ll have a wide variety of options open to you after graduation.

 10 Job Options for Political Science Majors